-Students are issued a MyEBC electronic email account which they are to use for accessing communication with the school.
+Students are issued an electronic email account ("MyEBC" account) which they are to use for accessing communication with the school.
+The student is responsible for the security of their own account and are not to share their account with others.
 The account will be issued for active students, and the school may terminate, block, or disable the account at any time, including upon a student's change in status.